JoshuasProgramming/JoshuasProgramming/README.md

 -HTML5, CSS3, SASS, JavaScript/ES6, Tailwind CSS, React, PHP & Responsive Design

 - I'm passionate about learning the latest technologies whether that's the frontend or backend.
 I enjoy creating sleek and responsive applications, giving the user the best experience possible.
-- I'm also a web developer
+- I'm also a front end web developer
 <!-- Your badges
 You can use the website to generate badges: https://shields.io/ -->